voc/cm/bundlewrap/README.md

 ## Event setup

-To set up a new event, do the following steps:
+To set up a new event, do the following steps, add `yourevent.toml` to the `groups` directory in this repository.

-1. Add your event to `configs/events.txt`.
-Syntax is as described.
-2. Add `yourevent.toml` to the `groups` directory in this repository.
 That file should contain the basic information about your event:

 ```toml
 subgroups = ["saal1", "saal2"]